 Any competent person over the age of 18 years, can arrange to donate their body for medical education and research.
 For an official donation kit, please call 1-617-358-2105.

-Registering to be a donor is a system of forms that can be sent to an inquiring individual by e-mail or postal mail.
+Registering to be a donor is a system of forms that can be sent to an inquiring individual by postal mail.
 Once they are reviewed and properly signed, they must be remitted to the respective medical school of an individual’s choice.
 Once the forms are received by the medical school they are filed and a card indicating their receipt will be sent to you.
 This “donor card” should be carried along side a driver’s license or a similar identification card.
 For an official donation kit, please call 1-617-358-2105.

 The Anatomical Gifts Program was the subject of a feature article in Bostonia magazine.
 Visit the Fall ’09 issue website to read the article and view the companion video.